hollandar/webefinity-switch/src/Switch.Doc/articles/argument_types.md

 ## Option Adjusters

-You can adjust an argument option once it is added by marking it to Accept types, or the following:
+You can adjust an argument option once it is added by marking it to Accept types, provide a description for the option or make it required.

 ### MakeRequired